andrepolischuk/andrepolischuk.github.io/pages/100-valuable-blogs-for-developers.md

 * [Microsoft TypeScript Blog](https://devblogs.microsoft.com/typescript/) – Updates and insights from the TypeScript team at Microsoft.
 * [WHATWG Blog](https://blog.whatwg.org/) – News and updates from the Web Hypertext Application Technology Working Group.
 * [ReScript Blog](https://rescript-lang.org/blog/) – Updates, releases, and feature announcements for the ReScript programming language.
+* [Dart Blog](https://medium.com/dartlang) – Announcements and development updates for the Dart programming language.
 * [Rust Blog](https://blog.rust-lang.org/) – Official blog for the Rust programming language, including release notes and development updates.
 * [Python Blog](https://blog.python.org/) – Core development news and information for the Python programming language, including new features and updates.
-* [Go Blog](https://go.dev/blog/) – The official blog of the Go project, featuring updates on Go releases, enhancements, performance improvements, and insights into Go development practices.
 * [Kotlin Blog](https://blog.jetbrains.com/kotlin/) – Updates and news from the Kotlin team at JetBrains, including tutorials and community highlights.
 * [Scala Blog](https://www.scala-lang.org/blog/) – News, updates, and community highlights from the Scala programming language community.